mbj/mutant/docs/configuration.md

 Additional environment variables can be added by providing the `--env KEY=VALUE` option to the CLI.

+For the full Rails setup (eager loading, database isolation), see [Rails Integration](/docs/rails.md).

 #### `integration`

 Configures the [integration](/docs/nomenclature.md#integration) to use, via the `name` key.